FFmpeg/FFV1/ffv1.md

 ### Range

-`a...b` means any value starting from a to b, inclusive.
+`a...b` means any value from a to b, inclusive.

 ### NumBytes